ENVIRONMENT

 IMPROVING THE NORDEX GROUP’S CLIMATE IMPACT

 Apart from implementing effective energy efficiency and GHG emission reduction measures, the Nordex Group also recognizes the need for offsetting emissions that cannot be avoided yet.
-We consider such offsets as a bridging technology on our way to a thoroughly low-carbon business activity and will therefore compensate remaining scope 1 and 2 emissions by purchasing selected CO2 certificates to achieve climate neutrality from 2023 onwards.
+We consider such offsets as a bridging technology on our way to a thoroughly low-carbon business activity and we therefore compensate remaining scope 1 and 2 emissions by purchasing selected CO2 certificates to achieve climate neutrality from 2023 onwards.

 0304